interplaynetary/free-association/src/lib/commons/v5/free-association.md

 - Their share of Your total recognition, OR
 - Your share of Their total recognition

-**Why the smaller number?** Because mutual recognition requires *both* people to acknowledge each other.
-If you recognize them 80% but they only recognize you 20%, the mutual part is just 20%.
+**Why the smaller number?** Because mutual recognition requires *both* people to acknowledge each other. **Taking the minimum of both shares ensures reciprocity in proportion.** If you recognize them 80% but they only recognize you 20%, the mutual part is just 20% - this is the extent to which you mutually recognize contribution towards each other's self-actualization.

 **Example:**
 - Alice gives Bob 30% of her recognition